Theemow/Makelaar-webscraper/README.md

   - requests
   - psycopg2-binary
   - typing-extensions
-  - concurrent.futures (included in Python's standard library)
+  - playwright
-  - playwright or selenium (for JavaScript-heavy sites)
+  - selenium
+  - webdriver-manager
   - jupyter and notebook (for testing with the notebook)

 ### For Docker Deployment